 Emily Beahm (Ph.D., University of Georgia, 2013) joined the Survey as an assistant at the WRI research station beginning September 1, 2013 and became station archeologist in September 2015.
 Her major fields of interest are archeology of the eastern United States, Mississippian culture, ceramics, regional settlement patterns, social interaction, style, and iconography.
 Before coming to the Survey, she worked primarily in Tennessee and Georgia, with experience in directing major field projects, college teaching, and archival research.

-Larry Porter is a native of Logan County, Arkansas, and has been a member of the Arkansas Archeological Society since 1979.
+Larry Porter, longtime Archeological Assistant for the Arkansas Archeological Survey, retired on October 1st, 2021.
 He participated in summer Training Programs and spent eight years doing contract archeology for various private firms, mostly in the Ouachita National Forest, before joining the Survey in 1999 as an assistant at the ATU (now WRI) research station.
 His interests include the prehistoric Woodland and Mississippi periods of the northern Ouachita Mountains and Petit Jean River Valley, as well as early historic settlement in Arkansas.
 He is an accomplished artist whose depictions of archeological subjects have appeared in publications and museum exhibits.